CitizenLabDotCo/citizenlab/docs/README.md

 - Proper rending of menu bar within a project
 - Admin settings are properly rendered within the tab container
 - Lots of small tweaks to rendering on mobile
+- Default sort ideas on trending on the ideas index page

 ### Added
 - Admin section in projects to CRUD phases